nelsyeung/PoGoTools/README.md

 - List all Pokemon with their CP and IV
 - Sort the listed Pokemon by their real name, CP or IV
 - Filter the list of Pokemon to a certain CP and IV
-- Transfer Pokemon based on your own criteria
+- Transfer Pokemon base on your own criteria
 - List all your items
-- Recycle or trash items based on your own criteria
+- Recycle or trash items base on your own criteria
-- Evolve Pokemon based on your own criteria
+- Evolve Pokemon base on your own criteria

 ## Installation
 You need to have `Python` and `pip` installed on your computer.
 Please refer to other online